micronucleus/micronucleus/Readme.txt

       This will let micronucleus timeout also when traffic from other USB devices is present on the bus.

+• v2.5 prerelease - January 2021
+    - Huge update by @ArminJo addressing many issues especially for ATTinyCore integration
+    - Cumulative minor fixed contributed throughout 2019-2020.
+Bit thanks to everyone!
+    - Automated build system for the command line tool using Gitgub actions thanks to @quinot
+    - renamed old USB_INTR_VECTOR name to USB_handler since it is no vector any more
+    - split initHardware() to inactivate Watchdog() and reconnectAndInitUSB()
+    - end with usbDeviceConnect(); or usbDeviceDisconnect(); or USBDDR = 0; instead of initHardware();
+    - improved exit handling for USB_CFG_PULLUP_IOPORTNAME and LED_MODE != ACTIVE_LOW
+    - added code for FAST_EXIT_NO_USB_MS and START_WITHOUT_PULLUP
+    - different MCUSR handling for SAVE_MCUSR

 Credits
 =======

 Firmware:
+ • Micronucleus V2.5             (c) 2021 Current maintainers: @ArminJo, @cpldcpu
  • Micronucleus V2.04            (c) 2019 Current maintainers: @cpldcpu, @AHorneffer
  • Micronucleus V2.0x            (c) 2016 Tim Bo"scke - cpldcpu@gmail.com
                                  (c) 2014 Shay Green